robcwu/SEMC-Flask-App-for-Google-Health/Readme.md

 cd SEMC-Flask-App-for-Google-Health
 ```

-Create and activate a virtual environment.
+Create and activate a virtual environment - Windows powershell or Conda

 ### Windows PowerShell